hjwp/Test-Driven-Django-Tutorial/tutorial03.rst

 into view (maybe starting with ``content = <h1>Polls</h1>`` before the ``for`` loop), but at this point it seems sensible to start to use Django's template system.

-The Django Test Client lets us check whether a response was rendered using a template, so let's use that.
+The Django Test Client lets us check whether a response was rendered using a template, by using a special attribute of the response called ``templates``, so let's use that.
 In ``tests.py``:

 .. sourcecode:: python

+        template_names_used = [t.name for t in response.templates]
+        self.assertIn('polls.html', template_names_used)

         self.assertIn(poll1.question, response.content)
         self.assertIn(poll2.question, response.content)

-        self.assertIn('polls.html', response.templates)

 Testing ``./manage.py test polls``::